KittyGiraudel/site/_posts/2014-05-19-new-offsets-sass-mixin.md

 ## What we want?
 Offsets!

 Before jumping on the code, it is important to analyze the topic so we can implement things right.
 There are a few different use cases, but the main idea is always the same: we loop through the 4 offsets to see if they are being passed to our mixin.
-Then, depending on how it's going, various things happen.
-Let's see each case one by one.
+Then, depending on how it’s going, various things happen.
+Let’s see each case one by one.

 Case 1. **The offset has not been found in the list.** Obviously, we stop there and do not output it.